mrbenhowl/messageCheckr/README.md

 * [Improve unit tests - more coverage (e.g. errors) and more stubbing](https://github.com/mrbenhowl/messageCheckr/issues/9)
 * [Add unit test code coverage reports](https://github.com/mrbenhowl/messageCheckr/issues/10)
 * [The ability to check <?xml version="1.0" encoding="UTF-8" standalone="yes"?> for JMS messages](https://github.com/mrbenhowl/messageCheckr/issues/12)
+* Noticed when a path does not exist we still try to check the value.
+If the path does not exit then don't check the value